cablespaghetti/k3s-monitoring/README.md

 The great people over at CoreOS developed a Prometheus Operator for Kubernetes which allows you to define your Prometheus configuration in YAML and deploy it alongside your application manifests.
 This makes a lot of sense if you're deploying a lot of applications, maybe across many teams.
 They can all just define their own monitoring alerts.

 You will need:
-- A k3s cluster (on an x86 architecture for now) like Civo Cloud - Ignore what I said in the video about using the "development" version this is no longer needed
+- A k3s cluster (on an x86 architecture for now) like Civo Cloud (the "development" version is no longer needed, ignore what I say in the video)
 - kubectl installed on your machine and configured for that cluster
 - [Helm 3](https://helm.sh) installed on your machine